 - Outbursts of irrational anger, but DON’T TELL ME IT’S IRRATIONAL BECAUSE NEVER MIND JUST GET OUT OF MY FACE BEFORE I SAY SOMETHING I’LL REGRET.
 This is undoubtedly worse for my husband; however, it’s also less-than-ideal for me since feeling like an asshole while being incapable of controlling my asshole-y behaviour isn’t the greatest.
 Anyway, moving on.

-- Difficulty concentrating for more than ten minutes at a time, which is approximately not any different from when I’m not recovering from a concussion.
+- Difficulty concentrating for more than ten minutes at a time, which is approximately not any fewer than when I’m not recovering from a concussion.

 - An overwhelming urge to quit my PhD program and become a professional sleeper, which, again, is pretty normal for me (damn you, Topamax).